gonellcl1/705.603_claribelgonell/assign_6/README.md

 ## About Assignment 6

 The Assignment uses MongoDB (a NoSQL document database) and Neo4J (a NoSQL graphical database) to store speed dating data.
 The data is then prepared to create a supervised machine learning model that predicts a match.
 The following models were used: Random Forest Classifier, Support Vector Machine, and Gaussian Naive Bayes.
-The Suport Vector Machine provided the highest accuracy scores.
+SVM produced the highest vaildation metric accuracy.

 Contrasting MongoDB vs. Neo4J